The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Quantum Dynamics and Magnetic Interactions in the Radical-Ion-Pair Avian Compass

-The magnetic Hamiltonian ${\cal H}_{m}={\cal H}_{Z}+{\cal H}_{hf}+{\cal H}_{ex}$ is composed of ${\cal H}_{Z}$, the Zeeman interaction of the two unpaired electrons (nuclear Zeeman interaction is negligible) with the external magnetic field, ${\cal H}_{hf}$, the hyperfine couplings of the electrons with the surrounding nuclear spins, and finally the spin-exchange interaction, ${\cal H}_{ex}$.
+What is of interest in describing radical-ion-pair reactions is the spin state of the pertaining particles, the two electrons and the molecule's nuclear spins.
+The spin state of the radical-ion-pair is described by a $4n$-dimensional density matrix $\rho$ , where the factor 4 is the spin multiplicity of the two electrons and $n=(2I_{1}+1)(2I_{2}+1)...(2I_{k}+1)$ is the nuclear spin multiplicity of the molecule's $k$ nuclei having nuclear spins $I_1$, $I_2$,...,$I_k$.
+The time evolution of $\rho$ is described by a master equation of the form \beq d\rho/dt=-i[{\cal H}_{m},\rho]-{\cal L}(\rho) \eeq where the first term describes the unitary evolution of $\rho$ due to the magnetic interactions embodied in ${\cal H}_{m}$ and ${\cal L}$ denotes a superoperator that takes into account the reaction dynamics.
+It is this part of the theoretical description that three above mentioned theories differ, and the relevant details can be found in the recent literature \cite{kom1,JH,kom2}.
+The two basic parameters and operators that determine the reaction dynamics are the singlet and triplet recombination rates $k_S$ and $k_T$, and the singlet and triplet projection operators, $Q_S$ and $Q_T$, respectively.
+Once the density matrix evolution is known, i.e. once the master equation \eqref{qev} is solved, the reaction yield e.g. the triplet can be calculated from \beq Y_{T}=k_{T}\int_{0}^{\infty}\tr\{\rho Q_{T}\} \eeq The magnetic Hamiltonian for the problem under study, ${\cal H}_{m}={\cal H}_{Z}+{\cal H}_{hf}+{\cal H}_{ex}$, is composed of ${\cal H}_{Z}$, the Zeeman interaction of the two unpaired electrons (nuclear Zeeman interaction is negligible) with the external magnetic field, ${\cal H}_{hf}$, the hyperfine couplings of the electrons with the surrounding nuclear spins, and finally the spin-exchange interaction, ${\cal H}_{ex}$.
 For the transparency of the following discussion we will ignore the dipolar interaction as its inclusion leads to exactly the same conclusions.
-The Zeeman interaction Hamiltonian that will be used for the study of the magnetic sensitivity is ${\cal H}_{Z,magn}=\omega(s_{1z}+s_{2z})$, where the magnetic field of magnitude $B$ is assumed to be in the $z$-axis ($\omega=\gamma B$, with $\gamma$=1.4 MHz/G).
+The Zeeman interaction Hamiltonian that will be used for the study of the magnetic sensitivity is ${\cal H}_{Z,magn}=\omega(s_{1z}+s_{2z})$, where the magnetic field of magnitude $B$ is assumed to be in the $z$-axis ($\omega=\gamma B$, with $\gamma=2\pi\times 2.8 {\rm MHz/G}$).
 For the study of the angular sensitivity we take the magnetic field, again of magnitude $B$, to be in the x-y plane, hence the Zeeman interaction term will be ${\cal H}_{Z,ang}=\omega\cos\phi(s_{1x}+s_{2x})+\omega\sin\phi(s_{1y}+s_{2y})$.
+For the study of the magnetic sensitivity we vary $B$, whereas for studying anfular sensitivity we keep $B$ constant and vary the angle $\phi$.
 In the following we will consider the simplest physically realizable radical-ion-pair containing just one spin-1/2 nucleus (in which case dim($\rho$)=8), hence the hyperfine interaction Hamiltonian is ${\cal H}_{hf}=\mathbf{I}\cdot\mathbf{A}\cdot\mathbf{s}_{1}$, where $\mathbf{A}$ is the hyperfine coupling tensor of the single nuclear spin $\mathbf{I}$ existing in e.g. the donor molecule with the donor's unpaired electron.
 We will consider the simplest case where the hyperfine tensor is diagonal with one non-zero component $A_{xx}=a$, to provide for the angular sensitivity on the $x-y$ plane.
 Thus ${\cal H}_{hf}=as_{1x}I_{x}$.
 Finally the spin-exchange Hamiltonian is ${\cal H}_{ex}=J\mathbf{s}_{1}\cdot\mathbf{s}_{2}$.
-In the following we will calculate the magnetic and angular sensitivity of the reaction for two regimes: (i) the "traditional" regime where both recombination rates $k_S$ and $k_T$ are equal and small compared to the magnetic frequency scale $h$ (set by $a$ and $\omega$), i.e. $k_{S}=k_{T}\leq a,\omega$.
-It is in this regime that almost all calculations have been performed based on the previous, phenomenological theory \cite{kom}.
-We then study the regime (ii) where $k_{T}\gg k_{S}$ and $k_{T}\sim\omega$, i.e. when the quantum Zeno effect is manifested, since the total measurement rate $k=k_{S}+k_{T}$ is dominated by the triplet recombination channel, strongly re-projecting the radical-ion-pair's spin state to the singlet state, from which it is considered to start out, i.e. the initial condition is $\rho(t=0)=Q_{S}/2$ (which satisfies $\tr\{\rho\}=1$ and $\tr\{\rho Q_{S}\}=1$).
-We will show that in the regime (i) the inclusion of the spin exchange interaction indeed degrades the magnetic and angular sensitivity of the reaction, as has already been analyzed \cite{efimova}.
-However, regime (ii) exhibits a significant magnetic and angular sensitivity with their dependence on the exchange coupling $J$ being almost entirely suppressed.
+We note that the simplification of considering just one nuclear spin is common in all such considerations, and although it does not exhaust all the richness of phenomena that can be observed by the realistic inclusion of more nuclear spins (as is the case in Nature), it does provide an idea of what is in principle feasible, and this is exactly the goal of this work.